Widow's pension and bereavement allowance

 In some cases, you may get an additional pension on top of bereavement allowance based on your late spouse or civil partner's earnings.

-Find out more: What am I entitled to now I'm retired? - learn about all the benefits you're eligible for
+Find out more: Perks and benefits of being retired - learn about all the benefits you're eligible for

 Am I eligible for bereavement allowance?